temporalio/documentation/docs/tctl.md

 `--tls_key_path=<private key file path>` command line argument that passes a private key for secure communication with the server.
 Requires that `--tls_key_path` is also provided.

-TLS command line arguments can be provided via their respective environment variable to shorten the command line.
+TLS command line arguments can be provided via their respective environment variables to shorten the command line.